cornernote/yii-audit-module/README.md

 ### Manual Installation

-Download the [latest version](https://github.com/cornernote/yii-audit-module/archive/master.zip) and move the `audit` folder into your `protected/modules` folder.
+Download the [latest release](https://github.com/cornernote/yii-audit-module/releases/latest) or [development version](https://github.com/cornernote/yii-audit-module/archive/master.zip) and move the `audit` folder into your `protected/modules` folder.

 In addition the following are required:
 * [YiiStrap](http://www.getyiistrap.com) for the interface elements.
 Please follow their Getting Started guide to setup the aliases and components for your application.